Papushkado/Advanced_Cloud_Computing_TP1/Final_Report.md

 - Uses CloudWatch metrics to monitor CPU utilization of each worker.

 - Distributes incoming requests to the worker with the lowest CPU usage.

+## Cluster Setup Using Application Load Balancer

+We deployed two clusters:

+- **Cluster 0:** Instances of type t2.micro.
+- **Cluster 1:** Instances of type t2.large.

+Each cluster was tagged accordingly, allowing the load balancer to differentiate between them.
+The load balancer was configured to route traffic between these clusters based on CPU utilization metrics.

+### Tagging and Instance Management

+Each instance was tagged as part of either Cluster 0 or Cluster 1.
+The load balancer uses these tags to direct traffic, ensuring that requests are handled efficiently.
+The custom logic for this was written in Python and deployed on an EC2 instance running the load balancer.